ahoneybun/ahoneybun.github.io/_posts/2024-04-10-moble-linux-phosh.md

 ## Application Issues

-As we enter into the new year I'd like to document issues that are still present on this platform (screenshots will be from NixOS on a PinePhone).
-In this list will be pretty standard applications that most folks use on their mobile devices like below:
+We'll use the same list from 2023 since I think it's a good list of things that most folks would expect but we'll add more basic things that I left out last time.
+Like the Phone and SMS applications lol:

+- Phone*
+- SMS*
+- Matrix (Fractal)
 - Browser
 - Calculator
 - Music